SOFiSTiK/gh_sofistik/README.md

   defined by the components described before can be used.
 An additional component, called SOFiLOAD allows to convert these loading items into SOFiLOAD input.

-Detailed information of the components can be found in the official documentation of the SOFiSTiK Grasshopper components: [www.sofistik.de/documentation/2020/en/rhino_interface/](https://www.sofistik.de/documentation/2020/en/rhino_interface/grasshopper/command_reference.html)

 The components for defining structural elements in the structural group also support 'Baking' in a way that the defined analytical properties can be transferred to Rhino being readable by the SOFiSTiK Rhino Interface there.
 This means, the geometry baked within Rhino can be further edited and meshed to a SOFiSTiK analytical model from there - provided, of course, you have the SOFiSTiK Rhino Interface installed.

-## Commerical version
+## Commerical Version

 Further components with additional functionality, e.g. allowing to define parametric bridge models with varying cross sections or to define pre- and posttensioning tendons will be available in a commercial version.
 For further information please check the following website: [www.sofistik.com/products/finite-elements/rhinoceros-interface](https://www.sofistik.com/products/finite-elements/rhinoceros-interface)

+## Online Documentation

+An online documentation of gh_sofistik is available on the SOFiSTiK webpage: [www.sofistik.de/documentation/2020/en/rhino_interface/grasshopper/](https://www.sofistik.de/documentation/2020/en/rhino_interface/grasshopper/index.html).
+The online documentation contains a detailed [Command Reference](https://www.sofistik.de/documentation/2020/en/rhino_interface/grasshopper/command_reference.html).
+This reference includes all the components available here + the additional components only available in the commerical version.

-## Example
+## Examples

-Examples can be found in the subfolder [gh_sofistik/examples](https://github.com/SOFiSTiK/gh_sofistik/tree/master/gh_sofistik/examples):
+An example can be found in the subfolder [gh_sofistik/examples](https://github.com/SOFiSTiK/gh_sofistik/tree/master/gh_sofistik/examples):

 ![Creation of Girder System](https://github.com/SOFiSTiK/gh_sofistik/blob/master/gh_sofistik/examples/img/girder_system_01.JPG)

 ## Please Note

-Please note: the grasshopper assembly is continuously being developed and at this stage we cannot guarantee that, e.g. node and parameter names may not change.
+Please note: the grasshopper assembly is continuously being developed and we cannot guarantee that, e.g. node and parameter names may not change.
 However these changes mainly take place in the master branch.
-For productive usage, we recommend to switch to a stable branch, available in parallel to the master, and to download the gha assembly from there.
-Stable branches may receive fixes but will not undergo larger changes.
+For productive usage, we recommend to use the version of a specific release, and to download the gha assembly from there.